Iris 'Caesar's Brother' - 25 Bare Root Plants

-Irises are truly aristocrats in the garden.
-The ornate flowers in luscious shades inspired monarchs to include them in their flags and coats-of-arms.
+Iris 'Caesar's Brother', like all irises, is truly an aristocrat in the garden.
+The ornate flowers of irises in luscious shades inspired monarchs to include them in their flags and coats-of-arms.

 Siberian irises are native to eastern Europe and northern Asia, as the name suggests.
 The foliage is slender and grasslike.
 They tend to grow in clumps.
 Masses of single colors planted near a watercourse are dazzling.

 Flower Color: Purple.

 Bloom Time: Late mid-season.

 Height/Spread: 36 inches to 48 inches x 18 inches to 24 inches.

 Climate Zones: 4, 5, 6, 7, 8, 9